TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    &lt;img src=&quot;http://www.gravatar.com/avatar/5f0efb20de5ecfedbe0bf5e7c12353fe&quot; /&gt;

-By default all output is escaped to prevent cross site scripting.
+By default all output is escaped by :php:`htmlspecialchars` to prevent cross site scripting.

-To allow unescaped output, escaping has to be explicitly disabled.
+To allow unescaped HTML output, escaping has to be explicitly disabled.
 This is done by setting the class property :php:`$escapeOutput` to `false`::

    protected $escapeOutput = false;